-Price and Where to Buy: $2.69 for a packet of four erasers at Target.
-Look for it in your local drug store.
+Price and Where to Buy: Look for it in your local drug store.

 Pros: A coworker spilled coffee on her shirt, and I handed her one of these rectangular packets of stain remover.
 Her shirt was soon unblemished, the coffee vanquished by Tide's latest little innovation.
 I knew I had to try it.
 Good thing I have no hand-eye coordination.
 A few hours later, I also spilled coffee on myself—editing is perilous work—and the pressure was on.
 I snapped the packed in half, releasing a small amount of cleaning solution onto a micro-fiber pad.
 Pad and stain made contact.
 I dabbed at the coffee on my white shirt and watched the stain fade from existence.
 Without a giant blotch of coffee on my front, I could almost pass for a competent professional.